polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/blockchain-basics.md

 By submitting and voting on proposals—referenda—the blockchain community can determine how the blockchain evolves in an essentially democratic process.
 To participate in governance, however, most blockchains require users to maintain a significant stake of token in an account.

+## Applications running on a blockchain

+Applications that run on a blockchain—often referred to as decentralized applications or dApps—are typically written as **smart contracts**.
+A smart contract is a program that executes transactions on behalf of users under specific conditions.
+Developers typically write smart contracts to run on a blockchain to ensure that the outcome of programmatically-executed transactions is recorded and can never be changed.
+Traditionally, smart contracts don't access the blockchain directly and, instead, run using fixed rules and restrictions—for example, the consensus model, storage limitations, and fee structure—that are defined by the underlying blockchain.
+Smart contract developers often accept these limitations as a tradeoff that enables faster development time with fewer design decision.

 ## Where to go next

 All blockchains share some common characteristics.